tayoky/stanix/commands/index.md

 ---
 title : commands and executables
 ---
-by default a shell (tsh or tash) and tutils are installed :
+By default a shell (tsh or tash) and tutils are installed :

 ## shell builtin
 - cd